Topo-Anthony-Morolong/demo/README.md

 # DEMO

 Git and GITHUB connectivity.
-first time was a mess.
+First time was a mess.